 Document Review–

-Secondary sources—including BRCRN project records, Divisional Forest Office (DFO) documents, and historical data from earlier initiatives such as the BISEP-ST project—were analyzed to contextualize primary findings.
+Secondary sources, including BRCRN project records, Divisional Forest Office (DFO) documents, and historical data from earlier initiatives such as the BISEP-ST project, were analyzed to contextualize primary findings.

-Validation Workshop- A stakeholder workshop convened in Kathmandu brought together BRCRN technical staff and local representatives to review initial findings, resolve inconsistencies, and refine interpretations through expert feedback.
+Validation Workshop- A stakeholder workshop convened in Kathmandu brought together BRCRN technical staff and local representatives to review the initial findings, resolve inconsistencies, and refine interpretations through expert feedback.

 2.2 Study Area

-The research was conducted across 26 river systems spanning 11 districts in Nepal’sKoshi, Madhesh, and Bagmati Provinces.
-This region includes the Churia range and adjacent Terai plains—one of Nepal’s most ecologically sensitive zones.
-Characterized by loose alluvial soils and frequent climate-induced hazards such as floods, landslides, and wildfires, the Churia landscape serves as a groundwater recharge zone and a water source for over 14 million people.
-Restoration interventions targeted riverine corridors identified through vulnerability mapping and land-use assessments.
+This research was conducted across 26 river systems spanning 11 districts in theKoshi, Madhesh, and Bagmati Provinces.
+This region includes the Churia range and the adjacent Terai plains, one of Nepal’s most ecologically sensitive zones.
+Characterized by loose alluvial soils and frequent climate-induced hazards, such as floods, landslides, and wildfires, the Churia landscape serves as a groundwater recharge zone and a water source for over 14 million people.
+Restoration interventions targeted riverine corridors identified through vulnerability mapping and landuse assessments.

 2.3 Data Analysis

 Data were systematically cleaned, coded, and analyzed using both quantitative and qualitative techniques.
-GIS tools facilitated spatial pattern analysis of PLF distribution, while thematic coding of FGDs and KIIs enabled synthesis of socio-ecological narratives.
+GIS tools facilitated the spatial pattern analysis of PLF distribution, while thematic coding of FGDs and KIIs enabled the synthesis of socio-ecological narratives.
 Triangulation of field observations with documentary evidence ensured methodological transparency and empirical robustness.

 3. Result and discussion